bbatsov/emacsredux/_posts/2020-10-22-state-of-emacs-survey.md

 In case someone is curious about my Emacs wish list - I don't really care about changing any defaults, package improvements or anything like this.
-I'd like to see more efforts for improving Emacs Lisp, the standard library (efforts like `seq.el` and `map.el` were great IMO), making it possible to built rich UIs in some sane manner (overlays are quite limiting).
+I'd like to see more efforts for improving Emacs Lisp, the standard library (libraries like `seq.el` and `map.el` were great additions IMO), making it possible to build rich UIs in some sane manner (overlays are quite limiting).
 I'd also love to see the bar to contributing to be lowered:

 * drop the contributor agreement